dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 Why am I getting "Mount denied" errors when launching workflows on Mac?
 -----------------------------------------------------------------------
 Docker behaves a bit differently on a `Mac <https://docs.docker.com/docker-for-mac/osxfs/#/namespaces>`__ than on a typical Ubuntu machine.
 On a Mac, by default, the only shared volumes Docker can access are /Users, /Volumes, /tmp, and /private.
-This is problematic because many workflow executors, such as `cwltool`, uses your TMPDIR (the :ref:`dict environment variable`) to setup volumes with Docker.
+This is problematic because many workflow executors, such as `cwltool`, uses your TMPDIR (the :ref:`dict environment variable`) to set up volumes with Docker.
 Since `$TMDIR` on a Mac can default to a subdirectory of /var, which Docker usually cannot access, you may run into an error.
 When using cwltool, the error will look something like this:

 ```
 docker: Error response from daemon: Mounts denied: cker-for-mac/osxfs/#namespaces for more info.